d-stephenson/d-stephenson.github.io/_posts/2022-02-28-journal-one-syd701.md

 At first, I disagreed with several comparisons made by the author, for instance, those made between the programmer and the poet and the creative aspect of programming.
 On re-reading the passage I find it more difficult to disagree, not because my views have changed, but because the author has chosen his words very carefully.

-One caveat to the above statement, is that the author starts the passage with <i>"Why is programming fun?"</i>, I might have started with <i>"Is programming fun?"</i>
+One caveat to the above statement, is that the author starts the passage with:

+> "Why is programming fun?"

+I might have started with

+> "Is programming fun?"

 <i>Q: Is his perspective from 50 or so years ago still relevant?
 Or have there been changes since 1974 which would render his observations obsolete?
 Why?</i>